joejcollins/rhapsody-angel/queens/2021-whitney.md

 ## 2021 Marked Queen

+2022-07-01 Saw eggs and brood, but didn't see the queen.
+There as a queen cell with an egg in it (in the top brood box, on the east side of the third frame from the west) marked with a black pin.
+Superceding perhaps?
+There weren't a great deal of eggs given that it is mid summer.
+The queen was late mating in August last year so possibly not well mated.

 2022-06-29 Added a super because they are looking a bit full.

 2022-06-23 Saw eggs and brood, but didn't see the queen.
 Pretty busy so I added two more brood frames.